Integration Testing CI Pipeline

 • DEBUG_DIRTY: inherited from SKA Makefiles, this lets you run the tests when you have local uncommitted changes.
 Beware that if you have changed code in src (as opposed to tests), you need to push this to GitLab to get a new package built!
 If you know you have only changed tests, supply DEBUG_DIRTY=1 to run the script.

 • EXTRA_PYTEST_ARGS: as you might guess from the name, adds extra arguments to pytest.
-For example if you want to run ONLY your new test you can use EXTRA_PYTEST_ARGS=-k my_new_test.
+For example if you want to only collect tests EXTRA_PYTEST_ARGS=--co.